itsmethemojo/resume/resume.md

 ## Work

+### DevOps, DKB CodeFactory
+##### 2019-01-01 -
+Working in an up to 7 members platform team, i provided kubernetes clusters and additional tools for to 15 developer teams.
+I took also 6 months of parental leave in this period.
+* setting up kubernetes clusters on aws ec2 with terraform and kubespray
+* moving the complete ci infrastructure from jenkins to gitlab pipelines
+* providing in-pipeline helm deployments to restricted namespaces per team
+* setting up an unified database initialization process for all teams
+* refined the code review process to raise review speed and quality
+* set up a contributor model to allow developers to contribute infrastructure changes via merge requests

+---
 ### DevOps, A.T.U Auto-Teile-Unger
-##### 2017-12-01 -
+##### 2017-12-01 - 2018-12-31
-as part of a 4 member DevOps team i build tools to enable our developers to deploy and test their applications on our kubernetes clusters, later i was a dedicated DevOps in a crossfunctional scrum team
+As part of a 4 member DevOps team i build tools to enable our developers to deploy and test their applications on our kubernetes clusters, later i was a dedicated DevOps in a crossfunctional scrum team.
+I took also 2 months of parental leave in this period.
 * integrated helm chart deployments in the build pipeline
 * created a git repository based deployment strategy to enable developers to deploy to all environments on their own
 * extended the selenium helm chart to run selenium behind an ingress in our cluster